 Tell me about new product features as they come out

-PhpStorm is perfect for working with Symfony, Drupal, WordPress, Zend Framework, Laravel, Magento, Joomla!, CakePHP, Yii, and other frameworks.
+PhpStorm is perfect for working with Symfony, Laravel, Drupal, WordPress, Zend Framework, Magento, Joomla!, CakePHP, Yii, and other frameworks.

-The editor actually 'gets' your code and deeply understands its structure, supporting all PHP language features for modern and legacy projects.
+The editor actually 'gets' your code and deeply understands its structure, supporting all the PHP language features for modern and legacy projects.
 It provides the best code completion, refactorings, on-the-fly error prevention, and more.

-Be the master of your codebase thanks to efficient, lightning-fast navigation features.
+Be the master of your codebase thanks to the efficient, lightning-fast navigation features.
 The IDE understands where you want to go and gets you there instantly.

 PhpStorm is renowned for its zero-configuration Visual Debugger, providing extraordinary insight into what goes on in your application at every step.
 It works with Xdebug and Zend Debugger, and can be used both locally and remotely.
-Unit Testing with PHPUnit, BDD with Behat and profiler integration are also available.
+Unit Testing with PHPUnit, BDD with Behat and profiler integration are all also available.

 @phpstorm's code completion is incredibly useful.